tathan08/tp/docs/DeveloperGuide.md

   - **Booking does not exist:**
     Error: "Booking ID not found"

-  - **Team member mismatch:**
-    Error: "Booking ID 2 is not for Carl Kurz.
-It is for Alice Tan."
-(New error case)

   - **Double booking:**
     Error: "Team member is already booked at the requested time"